 Category What to include Capital structure Your company's capital structure is how your company finances its business operations using different sources of funding-that is, debt and equity financing.
-Provide details of how your company finances its business operations.
+Provide a description or summary of how your company finances its business operations.
 This may involve an explanation of how your company finances its start-up, cash flow and ongoing operations, and the extent to which your company depends on equity finance, external or internal debt finance, government loans or grants.
-Equity (pre- and post- Provide details of: offer) all classes of shares (e.g. ordinary shares, non-voting shares, preference shares), the number of shares on issue and whether there are any unpaid amounts on issued shares; the number of options on issue (if any) and the key terms of the options (e.g. the exercise period and exercise price); details of any other securities on issue (e.g. convertible notes); and the number of ordinary shares that may be issued under the CSF offer.
+Equity (pre- and post- offer) A description or summary of: all classes of shares (e.g. ordinary shares, non-voting shares, preference shares), the number of shares on issue and whether there are any unpaid amounts on issued shares; the number of options on issue (if any) and the key terms of the options (e.g. the exercise period and exercise price); details of any other securities on issue (e.g. convertible notes); and the number of ordinary shares that may be issued under the CSF offer.
 You should also consider providing details of your company's share capital after the offer on an undiluted basis and on a fully diluted basis (i.e. presuming all options and convertible securities are exercised).
-Rights associated with securities Summarise the rights associated with all classes of securities on issue, including the ordinary shares under the CSF offer, contained in the company's constitution and any shareholder agreements (as applicable).
-This includes: • voting rights; dividend rights; any special rights held by majority shareholders, such as pre-emptive rights (e.g. majority shareholders may have the first right to buy the shares of a selling shareholder) or 'tag along' and 'drag along' rights; and any restrictions on the issue or transfer of shares (e.g. if approval of directors or majority shareholders is required).
-Clearly explain the implications of special shareholders rights and any restrictions on transfers of shares for minority shareholders (e.g. shareholders may have limited opportunities to exit their investment).
-Majority shareholders You should consider disclosing the identity of all majority shareholders (e.g. founding directors and their associated entities) and their percentage shareholding and voting power in the company, before and after the CSF offer.

-Category What to include Debt If your company relies on debt financing (e.g. bank loans, director finance or related party loans), you should explain: any key terms or conditions of your company's debt financing (e.g. term of the loan, principal amount borrowed, amount outstanding, interest rate and any security provided for the loan); your company's ability to meet interest payments from earnings or otherwise; any current or likely significant breaches of loan covenants or debt obligations (e.g. how close your company is to breaching a gearing covenant); and when key financing needs to be renewed If your company relies on government funding, you should include: the amount and term of the funding; and any terms or conditions of the funding, including repayment terms (if any).
+Category What to include Rights and liabilities Summarise or describe the rights associated with all classes of securities on issue, associated with securities and the key provisions contained in the company's constitution and any current or proposed shareholder agreements (if applicable) that deal with rights and liabilities of the securities, including any right of the directors to refuse a transfer of shares (if applicable).
+This generally includes a description or summary of: · voting rights; · dividend rights; · any special rights held by majority shareholders, such as pre-emptive rights (e.g. majority shareholders may have the first right to buy the shares of a selling shareholder) or 'tag along' and 'drag along' rights; and any restrictions on the issue or transfer of shares (e.g. if directors or majority shareholders have the power or right to refuse a transfer of shares).
+Note: You should consider including a copy of your company's constitution and any shareholder agreements in an appendix to the offer document.
+Also consider explaining the implications of special shareholders' rights and any restrictions on transfers of shares for minority shareholders (e.g. shareholders may have limited opportunities to exit their investment).
+Debt If your company relies on debt financing (e.g. bank loans, director finance or related party loans), you should consider explaining: • any key terms or conditions of your company's debt financing (e.g. term of the loan, principal amount borrowed, amount outstanding, interest rate and any security provided for the loan); whether your company is able to meet repayments from earnings or otherwise (if there is a reasonable basis for predicting this); and when key financing needs to be renewed (if known).
+Other financing If your company relies on government funding, you should consider including: · the amount and term of the funding; and any key terms or conditions of the funding, including repayment terms (if any).